mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/about_dialog.rst

 About Dialog
 ************

 This element renders a `button <../elements/button.html>`_ which shows a simple about dialog, listing Mapbender's version.
-The button is located in the footer in the lower right corner.
-(Future: Licenses, Custom information page)
+For the default-template the button can be placed, as usual, into the toolbar but can be also positioned into the footer region.

 .. image:: ../../../../../figures/about_dialog.png
      :scale: 80